kyleGrealis/kyleGrealis/README.md

-### Hi there 👋 I'm a bioinformatics analyst & graduate student living in the `tidyverse`
+### Hi there 👋 I'm a bioinformatics analyst & biostatistics graduate student living in the `tidyverse`

-- 🔭 I’m currently working on ... developing Shiny-Quarto data reporting and presentation apps
+- 🔭 I’m currently working on ... analyzing pulmonary-related disease processes.
-- 🌱 I’m currently learning ... package building and Shiny
+- 🌱 I’m currently learning ... how to balance SAS and R within the academic research sphere.
 - 👯 I’m looking to collaborate on ... projects that would allow me to improve my skillset and allow for creative workspaces.
-- 🤔 I’m looking for help with ... properly using CSS and HTML5 within Shiny.
+- 🤔 I’m looking for help with ... finding that perfect workflow and project set-up.
-- 📫 How to reach me: ... kxg679 at miami dot edu
+- 📫 How to reach me: ... kxg679 at med dot miami dot edu
 - ⚡ Fun fact: ...
-I'm also a Registered Respiratory Therapist and United States Army veteran.
+I'm also a Registered Respiratory Therapist and United States Army veteran (12B).